zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/qPCR/qPCR.md

 1. Design the plate setup on Benchling (example below).

     a.
-If possible, do not add any reactions to the outer columns or rows to ensure no evaporation (though I have not run into evaporation problems regardless of well location).
+If possible, do not add any reactions to the outer columns or rows to ensure no evaporation (though we have not run into evaporation problems regardless of well location).

     b.
 Keep the same primers next to each other on the plate.

     c.
 Be sure to include no-template negative controls to check for contamination in your primer stocks.

+    d.
+In the table below, there are 3 different transgenic *C. elegans* strains (ZAM13A, ZAM14B, and ZAM17B), 3 different primer sets (329/330, 343/344, and 506/507), and 3 different primer dilutions (300, 500, and 800).
+The cells are color-coded by primer set.

     ![Optimization Setup](img/optimization_setup.png)

-2. Dilute an aliquot of the cDNA to 2.5 ng μL so that 2 μL input cDNA will make 5ng/qPCR (or dilute to half of the final mass so that you can add 2 μL to the reaction).
+2. Dilute an aliquot of the cDNA to 2.5 ng/μL so that 2 μL input cDNA will make 5ng/qPCR (or dilute to half of the final mass so that you can add 2 μL to the reaction).

 3. Create primer + PowerUp SYBR Green master mixes by adding 10 μL PowerUp SYBR Green * (n + 1) + 8 μL primer dilution * (n + 1) to a single tube (one master mix per primer dilution).